maxdug/maxdug.github.io/ethos/index.md

 ### 7. Shit happens, Focus on what I can control and accept what I cannot.
 * Dichotomy of control
+* Without obstacles, life would be dull
+* Stop struggling and embrace life without avoiding or seeking.
+    * (Pick the handcuffs open calmly, wriggling would just cut up my wrists)

 ## Practical Principles
 ### Make tomorrow simpler
-* Live in the physical world following leave no trace, everything in it's place
 * Identify what matters, elimnate the rest
-* Trust that my mind is a powerful filter and let's go of memories I don't need
+* Practice interrupt coalescing by alowing interruptions and micro-tasks to accumulate in categories, to be delt with all at once at a planned times.
+* Planning and organizing reduces cognative load

+### Inteligence is creating future opportunity

+### Live simply
+* Consume as little as possible
+* Leave no trace
+* Eat pescitarian
+* Recycle and resuse
+* Avoid plastics

-* Don't live based on an assumed future or past
+### Don't live based on an assumed future or past
 * Ability to let go previous visions or expectations
 * Example: Don't wait around on inheritences or "when we have more money" or "when things normalize"
 * Lifetime of trips instead of the trip of a lifetime
-* Optimize (not minimize) Personal to allow for Friends, Family, and Work
-* Constantly distill and summarize clutter, both physical and mental
-* Planning reduces cognative load
-* Inteligence is creating future opportunity
-    * Organization helps
+* Trust that my mind is a powerful filter and let's go of memories I don't need

 ### Don't Engage Stupid
 * People are neither good nor bad, there is ignorance who talk about others being good or bad ar typically bad.